hnajjar3/calcly-gemini/README.md

 - **Data Visualization**: Auto-generated interactive charts for statistical data.
 - **Multimodal Input**: Support for image analysis and voice queries.
 - **Dual Mode**: Switch between **Pro** (Reasoning, Gemini 3) and **Flash** (Speed, Gemini 2.5).
+- **Open Source**: Now available for the community to explore and extend.

 ---